ericvolp12/practical-observability/src/observability/metrics/instrumenting_go.md

 var DefBuckets = []float64{.005, .01, .025, .05, .1, .25, .5, 1, 2.5, 5, 10}
 ```

 In our case, we can keep the default buckets as they are, but once we start measuring we might notice our responses are rather quick (since our service is just serving small amounts of data from memory) and may wish to tweak the buckets further.
-Defining the right buckets ahead of time can save you pain in the future wheen debugging issues that happen above or below the highest and lowest bucket thresholds.
-Remember the highest bucket being 10 seconds means we record any request that takes longer than 10 seconds as having taken >10 seconds, the lowest threshold being 5 milliseconds means we record any request that takes fewer than 5 milliseconds to serve as having taken <5 milliseconds.
+Defining the right buckets ahead of time can save you pain in the future when debugging observations that happen above the highest or below the lowest bucket thresholds.

+Remember the highest bucket being 10 seconds means we record any request that takes longer than 10 seconds as having taken between 10 and +infinity seconds:
+\\[ (10, +\infty]\ sec\\]

+The lowest threshold being 5 milliseconds means we record any request that takes fewer than 5 milliseconds to serve as having taken between 5 and 0 milliseconds:
+\\[ (0, 0.005]\ sec\\]

 Now we'll update our `handleUsers()` function to time the request duration and record the observations: